Portable alpha strategies

 In our experience, finding persistently skilled, top-quartile performing managers can be a challenge.
 Exceptional manager selection is still bound by asset class limitations.

 As shown in the chart above, even if you were successful in identifying a top-quartile manager in the US large and mid-cap segment, the overall portfolio impact might be muted.
 Why?
-Selecting a top-quartile manager in the segment would have only resulted in an information ratio of 0.21 on about 58% of your total equity allocation.
-On the other hand, selecting a top-quartile domestic market international small cap manager would have been far more rewarding with an information ratio of 0.49, but that would likely only be a small portion (<5%) of your total portfolio.
+Selecting a top-quartile manager in the segment would have only resulted in an information ratio of 0.24 on about 59% of your total equity allocation.
+On the other hand, selecting a top-quartile domestic market international small cap manager would have been far more rewarding with an information ratio of 0.54, but that would likely only be a small portion (~3%) of your total portfolio.

 Manager selection matters less if the starting point of an asset allocation is not aligned with alpha opportunities.
 Portable alpha can help with this alpha-beta mismatch.

-Putting portable alpha to work in equities
+Putting portable alpha to work in U.S. equities

 What are the potential benefits of a portable alpha framework in equities?
 Broader opportunities to generate alpha in the largest parts of the portfolio where meaningful outperformance may be difficult.